pyhernvann/EcoDiet/README.md

 The goal of the package is to estimate a probabilistic topology matrix (all trophic link probabilities) and a diet matrix (all diet propotions) by combining biotracers and stomach content analyses in a Bayesian hierarchical model.

 The full model and its application on a real dataset are described in *Hernvann et al.* (under review).
+Use `citation("EcoDiet")` to get the full reference.

 ## R installation